Pauan/ar/app/playlist/README.md

     Far Away Memories
     Rotted Garden

-Here we've specified that the title of the playlist is "Chrono Trigger".
+Here we've specified that the title of the playlist is `Chrono Trigger`.
 By default, the playlist program uses the template's filename as the title, but you can use `@title` to override it.